(Right now, for a very limited time only, you can get access to a premium funnel builder - free for life. Clain Your Free Funnel Builder Here.)

 A value ladder is basically a system in which you have an offer to get the customer in the door, followed by a series of additional products that you will offer the customer a little further down the line.

-Each additional product you offer the customer is the next step up in your value ladder and must fulfil three requirements:
+Each additional product you offer the customer is the next step up in your value ladder and must fulfill three requirements:

 - Be of value to the customer